HadrienGardeur/web-speech-recommended-voices/README.md

 ## Notes

+Through the work done to document a list of recommended voices, I also ended up testing various browsers/OS to see how they behave.
+This section is meant to summarize some of this information.

+[A dedicated label is also available](https://github.com/HadrienGardeur/TTS-recommended-voices/issues?q=is%3Aissue+is%3Aopen+label%3Aexternal-issue) to track external issues reported to Apple, Google, Microsoft or Mozilla.

 ### General

 * The Web Speech API returns the following fields through the `getVoices()` method: `name`, `voiceURI`, `lang`, `localService` and `default`.
 * While `voiceURI` should be the most consistent way of identifying a voice in theory, in practice this couldn't be further from the truth.
 Most browsers use the same value than `name` for `voiceURI` and do not enforce uniqueness, while Firefox goes into a completely different direction.
 * As we'll see in notes for specific browsers/OS, `name` is also inconsistently implemented and can return different values for the same voice on the same device.
 * `localService` indicates if a voice is available for offline use and it seems to be working as expected, which is why the current list of recommended voices doesn't contain that information.
-* `lang` seems to be surprisingly reliable across implementations, always returning a language using BCP 47 language tags, with the main language in downcase and the subtag in uppercase (`pt-BR`).
+* `lang` seems to be mostly reliable across implementations, returning a language using BCP 47 language tags, with the main language in downcase and the subtag in uppercase (`pt-BR`).
+* There are unfortunately a few outliers:
+	* On Android, Samsung and Chrome use an underscore as the separator instead (`en_us`)
+	* While Firefox on Android gets even more creative, using three letter codes for languages and adding an extra string at the end (`eng-US-f000`)
 * `default` is meant to indicate if a voice is the default voice for the current app language.
 In theory this should be extremely useful, but in practice it's really hard to use due to inconsistencies across implementations, limited context (system default vs user default) and the lack of capability for setting a default voice per language.
 * In addition to the use of `default`, implementers should always consider using the `Accept-Language` HTTP header as well, as it contains an ordered list of preferred language/region for a given user.